-Dutch officials say they caught Russian spies targeting chemical weapons body
+Netherlands officials say they caught Russian spies targeting chemical weapons body

 "That caused an immediate threat to the OPCW network," he said.

-"It is my task that those type of cyber operations cannot be a success and that is why we decided to disrupt the GRU operation and the four men were accompanied to leave the country.
-In that way we were able to protect the OPCW and we were able to avoid serious damage to the OPCW," Eichelsheim said.
+The four alleged agents planned to travel next to an OPCW-accredited Swiss laboratory in Spiez, Bern, that does research into chemical weapons, Eichelsheim said.
+They had bought train tickets for April 17 from the Dutch city of Utrecht to Switzerland, he said, but did not get there because their operation was disrupted.

-"We must not forget that at that time the OPCW was investigating the Skripals and the chemical attack in Douma," he added, referring to attacks in Britain and Syria respectively.
+Eichelsheim said his service's actions had prevented serious damage to the OPCW.

-Britain has blamed the GRU for the poisoning of Russian former double agent Sergei Skripal and his daughter Yulia with a military-grade nerve agent in the English city of Salisbury on March 4.
+"We must not forget that at that time the OPCW was investigating the Skripals and the chemical attack in Douma," he added, referring to attacks in Salisbury, England, and Syria respectively.

-UK investigators have also formally linked the attack on the Skripals to the June 30 poisoning of Dawn Sturgess and Charlie Rowley, a couple living in Amesbury, near Salisbury.
-Sturgess died on July 8 after applying a substance to her wrists from a perfume bottle found by Rowley.
+Britain has blamed the GRU for the poisoning of Russian former double agent Sergei Skripal and his daughter Yulia with a military-grade nerve agent in Salisbury on March 4.

 The Kremlin has consistently dismissed official British allegations.